Best Things To Do in Elvas in 1 day, Alentejo, Portugal

 Eat at El Cristo Restaurant

-One of the most recognized restaurants in Elvas is the El Cristo seafood restaurant.
+El Cristo seafood restaurant is one of the most recognized restaurants in Elvas.
 When we commented that we were going to Elvas, everyone told us, “you have to go to Christ to eat,” and that’s where we went.

 This restaurant has been running for over 40 years; it’s enormous.
 I don’t know how many tables there can be or how many waiters are working.